mlapps/lightning-getting-started-docs/README.md

 Inside our class declaration we define a new member `getFonts` that we're going to use.
-Get fonts returns an array of object with properties for all the different fonts our app uses (in this getting started we're only using one font but it's possible for you to add multiple fonts to your project )
+Get fonts returns an array of object with properties for all the different fonts our app uses (in this getting started we're only using one font but it's possible for you to add multiple fonts to your project ) for this app i've downloaded a [pixel](https://dl.dafont.com/dl/?f=vcr_osd_mono) but feel free to use any font you like.

 ```
 static getFonts() {